Do you want to learn from some of the top scientists, theologians and thinkers in the world?

 - Excited about learning from both experts and peers

 - Respectful when challenging others, and willing to be challenged themselves

 - Searching for new questions, rather than trying to find answers

 - Aware that there are often multiple truths on any subject

 - Able to create content and run programs in his/her field

-Applications were due by Wednesday, December 4, 2019, 11:59 PM Eastern time, and are now closed.
-Finalists will be notified for interviews by Friday, December 13th.
-Finalists will have a one-hour interview, scheduled between Monday, December 16th and Tuesday, January 7th, and notified by Friday, January 17th.
+Applications are due by Tuesday, November 16th, 11:59 PM ET.
+Finalists will be notified for interviews by Friday, November 19th.
+Finalists will have a Zoom interview of approximately 45-60 minutes, scheduled between Monday, November 22nd and Tuesday, December 8th, and notified by Monday, December 13th.